 Risers - Visual inspection for signs of wear or abrasion.
 Differences to manual lengths should not exceed +/-5mm.

-Canopy check - A full visual check should be carried out: All the components of the wing (stitching, ribs, diagonals, lines, tabs, ...) should be checked for signs of deterioration.
+Visual check - A full visual check should be carried out of all the components of the wing for signs of damage or deterioration.